simonem/PhD_Thesis/research.md

 While the first two activities aimed at answering the research questions, the latter provided

 The first objective was to answer the research questions, to this end  Secondary objectives were to assess the innovation and market potential for the results and to investigate generalisation to domains that share similarities with crisis training.

+Innovation benchmark how innovation has influenced other roles

 ## Research process